knowledgecode/date-and-time/README.md

 ## Recent Changes

 - 0.11.0
   - Added a `compile()` function that precompiling a date string for the parser.
-In case of processing many date string with one format, by using this function, you could be able to get results faster than before.
+In case of processing many date string with one format, by using this function, you could get results faster than before.

   ```javascript
   // We have passed a string format at the 2nd parameter every time when calling the parse() function.